 - Parked: Threshold in days since the last reported location.

-- Violation Limit: Threshold in MPH over the posted limit (greater than or equal to).
+- Violation Limit (speed): Threshold in MPH over the posted limit (greater than or equal to).
 Posted speed violations are calculated using the Inst speed value.

 - Alert Threshold: Threshold in miles, hours, or days before service is overdue.

 - Speed Limit: Threshold in MPH in speed (not related to posted limit).
 By default, conditions are based on Inst speed sample.
 This is valuable when you need to deduce that a violation occurred at a fixed time and location (e.g., speeding inside the boundaries of a relatively small landmark).